María de Jesús Patricio Martínez: Spokesperson and the Mexican presidency

-Altering a strategy which has rejected the Mexican state and its electoral politics, the Zapatistas announced in December 2016 their plans to elect a female spokesperson to represent the indigenous community as a presidential candidate.
-On May 28, 2017, Marichuy was elected by the National Indigenous Congress (CNI) as their spokesperson and representative for the presidency.
-Her campaign reflected both a displacement and an adherence to post-modern Zapatista politics –on the one hand, they reject state-power as a political goal; on the other, by endorsing Marichuy they joined an electoral competition of alternative state projects.
+Altering a strategy that has rejected the Mexican state and its electoral politics, the Zapatistas announced in December 2016 their plans to elect a female spokesperson to represent the indigenous community as a presidential candidate.
+On May 28, 2017, the National Indigenous Congress (CNI) elected Marichuy as their spokesperson and representative for the presidency.
+Although initially afraid to accept her election to participate, María joined the campaign hoping to address the problem severely affecting her community.
+Some of the concerns that inspired María to participate in the election include the imposition of mines, remnants of waste left by companies that negatively affect the environment, as well as the repression of communities that fought against dispossession, such as death, disappearances, and incarcerations, and the ongoing health problems occurring in her community.
+In the hope of bringing visibility to the issues happening in her community, María participated in the election to facilitate a connection between indigenous communities and society to reconstruct Mexico.
+Her campaign reflected both a displacement and an adherence to post-modern Zapatista politics –on the one hand, they reject state power as a political goal; on the other, by endorsing Marichuy, they joined an electoral competition of alternative state projects.

-CNI's decision is also seen as a proposal for all Mexicans.
-"It’s an inclusive proposal, not only of the indigenous and with the indigenous, which makes the vindications of all the exploited, oppressed and discriminated of the earth its own, regardless of their ethnic or national origins and cultural characteristics.
-It’s not an essentialist or ethnic proposal.
-The proposal addresses all the peoples of Mexico, including the one of the majority nationality, that world where we all fit."
+The CNI's decision is also seen as a proposal for all Mexicans.
+"It's an inclusive proposal, not only of the indigenous and with the indigenous, which makes the vindications of all the exploited, oppressed, and discriminated of the earth its own, regardless of their ethnic or national origins and cultural characteristics.
+It's not an essentialist or ethnic proposal.
+The proposal addresses all the peoples of Mexico, including that of the majority nationality, that world where we all fit."
+The CNI's collaboration with María developed through a common goal that a new and improved Mexico would emerge as the current version during the election did not favor the working class and the people of communities.
+According to both members of the organization and María herself, by running for the presidency, they hope not to win but to address and give voice to those who have no voice.
+By electing Marichuy to the presidential race, they aimed to make an "indigenous, feminist perspective a part of Mexico's national presidential debate."